mfem/mfem/CONTRIBUTING.md

    - [ ] List the new miniapp in doc/CodeDocumentation.dox
    - [ ] Companion pull request for documentation in mfem/web repo
      - [ ] Update or add miniapp-specific documentation, see e.g. the src/meshing.md and src/electromagnetics.md.
-     - [ ] Add the description, labels and screenshots in src/examples.md and and src/img in the mfem/web repo.
+     - [ ] Add the description, labels and screenshots in src/examples.md and src/img in the mfem/web repo.
      - [ ] The miniapps go at the end of the page, and are usually listed only under a specific "Application (PDE)" category.
 - [ ] New capability:
    - [ ] All significant new classes, methods and functions have Doxygen-style documentation in source comments
    - [ ] Consider adding new sample runs in existing examples to highlight the new capability
-   - [ ] Consider saving cool simulation pictures with the new capability in the Confluence gallery or submitting them, via pull request, to the gallery section of the `web` repo.
+   - [ ] Consider saving cool simulation pictures with the new capability in the Confluence gallery (LLNL only) or submitting them, via pull request, to the gallery section of the `web` repo.
    - [ ] List major new classes in doc/CodeDocumentation.dox (rare)
 - [ ] Update this checklist, if the new pull request affects it